How to Choose the Right Marine Stereo

 There are many marine-grade DIN size stereos available if you want a cost-effective, drop-in solution.
 However, some of the newer radios with more features and larger screens have abandoned the DIN size form factor.
 Now they use standard 3" or 3.5" round openings for mounting.
 One drawback of the round openings is that they can't play CDs.
 If you don't want to play CDs, this isn't an issue.
 If you want to play CD's you will need a DIN size form factory and a marine-grade head unit with a CD/DVD player as one might expect.

-- I have an existing DIN size radio, and I want to Play CDs
+- You have an existing DIN size radio, and you want to Play CDs

-- I have an existing DIn size radio, and I don't want another DIN
+- You have an existing DIN size radio, and you don't want another DIN

-- I have an existing DIn size radio, and I don't care about the form factor
+- You have an existing DIN size radio, and you don't care about the form factor

 If you don't have an existing radio, you can select any new radio because you do not have to worry about filling an already existing opening.
 The form factor is a matter of preference, and you are not necessarily limited by what is already there.